Many Young People Not Receiving Addiction Treatment After Opioid Overdose

-Fewer than 30% of young people who survive an overdose of opioids receive addiction treatment in a timely manner afterward.
+Fewer than 30% of young people who survive an overdose of opioids receive addiction treatment promptly afterward.
 These results were published in a new study published in the January 6 version of JAMA Pediatrics.
 Researchers from Johns Hopkins School of Medicine looked at data from over 3,500 youths.

 Dr. Rachel H. Alinsky and her associates analyzed data collected from the Truven-IBM Watson Health MarketScan Medicaid claims database.
 They looked at claims by patients in 16 states from 2009-2015 and identified a sample of more than 4 million youth enrolled in Medicaid.
 All of them were 13-22 years of age.

 The researchers used further data to identify those who had experienced a nonfatal opioid overdose.
-Next, they had to determine how many of these patients were able to receive treatment for opioid addiction within a month of the overdose.
+Next, they had to determine how many of these patients could receive treatment for opioid addiction within a month of the overdose.

-When defining treatment for substance abuse, the researchers determined that they wanted to measure the number of patients who were receiving substance abuse treatment.
+When defining substance abuse treatment, the researchers determined that they wanted to measure the number of patients who were receiving substance abuse treatment.
 This includes counseling and/or medications to control cravings.

 Summary of Research Findings